qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

     features in all layers;
   * the feature identifier in the attribute table :ref:`form view
     <attribute_table_view>`;
-  * the map tip information ie, the message displayed in the map canvas when hovering over a feature of the active layer with the |mapTips| :sup:`Show Map Tips` icon pressed.
+  * the map tip information, i.e. the message displayed in the map canvas when hovering over a feature of the active layer with the |mapTips| :sup:`Show Map Tips` icon pressed.
 Applicable when no :guilabel:`HTML Map Tip` is set.